 As detailed in prior posts (here and here), last year’s amendments to the Federal Rules of Civil Procedure emphasize discovery proportionality.
 Under revisions to Rule 26, the scope of permissible discovery in litigation is limited to information relevant to a claim or defense that is proportional to the needs of the case.

 Courts are seizing on proportionality principles and discovery requests that might have been allowed before December 1, 2015, are coming under increasing scrutiny.
-Two cases below are good examples.
+The two cases below are good examples.

 In Gilead Sciences, Inc. v.
 Merck & Co, Inc., Case No. 5:13-cv-04057 (N.D.
 Cal.
 Jan.
 13, 2016), a patent dispute, Judge Paul Grewal noted that the concept of discovery proportionality is not new.
 Prior versions of Rule 26 obligated attorneys to avoid unduly burdensome discovery.
 However, what Judge Grewal hopes is new is the “mindset” about proportional discovery.
 “No longer is it good enough to hope that the information sought might lead to the discovery of admissible evidence.
 In fact, the old language to that effect is gone.
 Instead, a party seeking discovery of relevant, non-privileged information must show, before anything else, that the discovery sought is proportional to the needs of the case.”